ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_shepards.png)](sparse_shepards.png)

-By surrounding a specific area with a similar color you can generate a plateau of that specific color, though the boundaries between the edging points may 'leak', and the center of the 'plateau' may sag to form shallow bowl (depending on distance to other color points).
+By surrounding a specific area with a similar color, you can generate a plateau of that specific color, though the boundaries between the edging points may 'leak', and the center of the 'plateau' may sag to form shallow bowls (depending on distance to other color points).

 This method is also what is used to generate a displacement field, such as what is used in [Shepards Image Distortions](../distorts/#shepards).
-In that case X and Y displacement vectors is what is being mapped rather than color R,G,B values.
+In that case, X and Y displacement vectors are what are being mapped rather than color R,G,B values.

 ### Inverse (sharp points of color) {#inverse}